 OMB is a sprawling 13,088-acre (5,297-hectare) ranch comprised of grasslands and native prairie in southwestern Saskatchewan.
 The ranch has very little intrusion from artificial lighting or any glow from nearby communities and urban centres.

 The RASC created its Nocturnal Preserve designation to raise awareness about the health and environmental value of dark nights, for both wildlife and humans.
 A Nocturnal Preserve has minimal artificial light, non-lighted signage and structures that confine external illumination.
 As a Nocturnal Preserve, OMB offers visitors the opportunity to experience the sights and sounds of a natural night.

 The RASC's Nocturnal Preserve designation, part of the Dark Sky Preserve Program, aims to promote the protection of quality night sky and minimize light pollution.
 The RASC also awards the Dark Sky Preserve and the Urban Star Park designations.
 NCC's OMB is among the first in Canada to be designated a Nocturnal Preserve.

-By day, the OMB ranch provides a rare opportunity to experience the ageless beauty of the natural Saskatchewan prairie, or perhaps view a herd of roaming plains bison that occupy the ranch, all of which is managed by NCC in Saskatchewan.
-By night, visitors can experience camping and quiet chats, gentle breezes and silence, all bathed in darkness and on clear nights, illuminated by the moon and thousands of stars.
+By day, the OMB ranch provides a rare opportunity to experience the ageless beauty of the natural Saskatchewan prairie, or perhaps view a herd of roaming pure plains bison that occupy the ranch, all of which is managed by NCC in Saskatchewan.
+Explore the Interpretive Centre to learn about the history of the land and why conserving it is so important.
+By night, visitors can experience gentle breezes and the sounds of nature, all bathed in darkness and on clear nights, illuminated by the moon and thousands of stars.

 Come enjoy an out-of-this world experience this summer at an iconic prairie landscape.